Backbase/backbase-openapi-tools/rules.md

 ## B003: No reserved words allowed

 Schema must not contain reserved words as keys, the reserved words from js, spring kotlin and swift, are checked for.
-This is to avoid confusion, when mapping to objects and to avoid injecting code?
+This is to avoid confusion, when mapping to objects and to avoid injecting code.
+Some examples are :

+- Spring:
+    assert, boolean, class, null, new, public
+- Js:
+    abstract, delete, export, import, volatile, static
+- Kotlin:
+    break, interface, throw, super
+- Swift:
+    \#column, \#line, Character, Data, Int, left
 ## B002: All operationIds must be unique

 Duplicate operationIds cause confusion especially when generating code from specifications, they must be unique.